pbourgel/FlyRodCrosby/README.md

 # 2 - Concept
 We proposed to build a tool that help user at risk in installing important privacy and secure communication tools that help him to do his works with a lower risk.

+FlyRodCrosby is a cross-platform automated installer for most of the privacy and secure communication tools.
+It currently handles:
+- GPG
+- Tor Browser
+- Thunderbird
+- Enigmail
+- TorBirdy
+- Jitsi

+FlyRodCrosby will download the listed tools and verify the pgp signature then install them.

 # 3 - Set up

 ### Prerequisites